This post contains affiliate links. Please see our disclosure policy.

 Oatmeal Cookie Mix-Ins

-If you love different flavors of oatmeal cookies swap the mix-ins for your favorite toppings or mix and match!
-I love cherry chocolate chip oatmeal cookies, but you can easily add nuts or raisins.
+If you love different flavors of oatmeal cookies try swapping the mix-ins for your favorite toppings.
+I sometimes use golden raisins and leave out the chocolate, or mix in pecan and butterscotch.
 Make sure the total measurement of extra goodies equals to 1 cup.
 Below are some ideas!

 - Dried Apricots